 The sky’s the limit when it comes to using their imagination.
 Encourage them to pretend they are in different places or situations and use your toddler’s toys to act out scenes from their made-up stories.
 This is a great way to get your child’s creative juices flowing and have some fun at the same time.

 Who says you can’t have fun while playing with your child?

 Don’t be afraid to be silly, make funny faces and release your inner child.
 This will not only make playtime more enjoyable for your child but also create a lasting bond between the two of you.
 So, don’t be afraid to join in on the fun and show your child that playtime is meant to be enjoyed by all.

 10. Keep an eye out for when they’re bored or frustrated – if you see these signs then it’s time to switch gears!

 Watch out when they are bored with an activity or are struggling with it.
 These are signs that it’s time to try something different.
 There is no need to be embarrassed about admitting that an activity isn’t working and attempting a new approach.

 The most important thing is that your child is happy and having fun.
 So, if you see that they are bored or frustrated, don’t hesitate to switch gears and try something else.
 You can try these counting activities for toddlers instead.

 Possibilities are endless to make playtime more fun!

 Sensory activities for toddlers don’t have to be complicated or expensive.
 With a little imagination, you can easily turn everyday activities into opportunities for learning and exploration.
 These activities are not only great for developing your child’s senses, but they’re also great bonding experiences for you and your child.

 Here at Okinja Early Learning Centre, your child is our number one priority.
 We have a variety of sensory activities for toddlers that are both enjoyable and educational.
-If you’re looking for more ideas, please feel free to contact us at 07 5479 2222 or visit our website.
+If you’re looking for more ideas, please feel free to contact us at 07 5479 2222.
 We are more than happy to help you make playtime more enjoyable for your child!